Another look at Questions #7-11 of “49 Questions to Ask Your School Board”

 Question #10 – Does Your Board Take a Strategic Approach to Policy?

-(Questions to Ask Your Board) Boards should avoid spending time on routine operating policies, but they should be deeply involved in the development of reform policies, policies designed to change the district, in fundamental ways to improve student achievement and district operations. ― Don McAdams1 School boards should spend their finite available time primarily on what are clearly strategic policies rather than routine operating policies.
-A strategic approach to policy elevates the policy-making function, enabling it to make a difference Read More …
+(49 Questions to Ask Your Board) Boards should avoid spending time on routine operating policies, but they should be deeply involved in the development of reform policies, policies designed to change the district, in fundamental ways to improve student achievement and district operations. ― Don McAdams1 School boards should spend their finite available time primarily on what are clearly strategic policies rather than routine operating policies.
+A strategic approach to policy elevates the policy-making function, enabling it to make a Read More …

 Question #9 – Does Your Board ‘Act’ in a Systematic Way?